Curse of Dimensionality in Neural Network Optimization: Introduction

 \begin{theorem} Let the training samples be independent and identically distributed from the uniform distribution on $[0,1]^d.$ Let $\sigma:\mathbb{R}\to\mathbb{R}$ be a Lipschitz continuous activation function and $r$ be a positive integer with $r<d/2.$ There exists a target function $\phi\in C^r([0,1]^d)$ such that, when a shallow neural network with activation function $\sigma$ is trained in the mean-field regime by the gradient flow of either the population risk or the empirical risk to learn $\phi$, then

 holds for all $\gamma > \frac{4r}{d-2r}.$ Here, $f_t$ denotes the shallow neural network at training time $t.$ \end{theorem} In the worst-case scenario, the $L^2$ population risk cannot decay at a rate faster than $t^{-\frac{4r}{d-2r}}$.
-Since $t$ can be interpreted as an analog of the total number of gradient descent iterations~\cite{wojtowytsch2020convergence,wojtowytsch2020can}, this implies that to achieve population risk less than $\epsilon>0, \Omega((\frac{1}{\epsilon})^{\frac{d-2r}{4r}})$ gradient descent iterations might be insufficient.
+This result suggests that, in general, when learning a $r$ times continuously differentiable function using a shallow neural network, gradient flow training requires at least $\Omega((\frac{1}{\epsilon})^{\frac{d-2r}{4r}})$ units of time to achieve a population risk smaller than $\epsilon>0$.
 For fixed $\epsilon$ and $r$, this quantity grows exponentially with the dimension $d$, illustrating the curse of dimensionality in neural network training.
 Note that there is no assumption on the number of training samples and the neural network width, which makes Theorem~\ref{informal-1} holds uniformly.
 A more formal mathematical statement for Theorem~\ref{informal-1} appears as Theorem~\ref{global}.

 Furthermore, a new problem concerning the impact of activation functions on the curse of dimensionality in neural network optimization is addressed.
 While most commonly used activation functions, such as the rectified linear unit (ReLU), Gaussian-error linear unit (GELU), Sigmoid, Tanh, Swish, and Sinusoid, are Lipschitz continuous, a growing body of research has focused on activation functions that do not possess this property.
 Examples include the quadratic activation function $\sigma(x) = x^2$, which has been utilized to analyze the optimization landscape and generalization ability of shallow neural networks~\cite{soltanolkotabi2018theoretical,du2018power,sarao2020optimization}, as well as the $\text{ReLU}^{k}$ activation function (or Rectified Power Unit) $\sigma(x) = \max\{0, x\}^k$, which has been applied in neural network approximation theory~\cite{yang2024optimal,siegel2022high,siegel2024sharp,yang2023nearly,yang2025nearlyoptimalapproximationrates} and in the study of partial differential equations~\cite{luo2020two}.
 Recently, an advanced activation function—comprising a combination of ReLU, the floor function $[x]$, the exponential function $2^x$, and the Heaviside function $\mathbf{1}_{x\geq 0}$—was proposed in~\cite{shen2021deep,shen2021neural} to enhance the approximation power of neural networks.
 As the study of novel activation functions continues to advance, it is natural to investigate how these functions influence the curse of dimensionality in neural network optimization.
 This issue has not been addressed in the literature, e.g., only Lipschitz continuous activation functions are considered in~\cite{wojtowytsch2020can}.
 In this paper, we settle this question for a broad family of locally Lipschitz continuous activation functions that includes several favorable cases, such as the quadratic activation and the $\text{ReLU}^{k}$ activation.
 The formal statement appears in Theorem \ref{local}.